netarrow/CsharpExercise/README.md

-# CsharpExercise

-Just some Exmples used to train students to basics of C# and asp.net MVC
+Just some Examples used to train students to basics of C# and asp.net MVC